How does violence affect children?

 Right now, children are being forced to take dangerous journeys to Europe, leaving them exposed to violence, exploitation and abuse.
 Some of these children seeking refuge find themselves alone, as they try to reach the safety of their family in the UK.

-We’re working to call on the UK Government to keep unaccompanied refugee children safe.
+We’re calling on the UK Government to keep unaccompanied refugee children safe.